oslabs-beta/KlusterView/README.md

 ### Running Tests

 To run unit tests on the app server, simply run `npm test` within the development container.
+For frontend testing, run `jest frontend-react.test`

 ## Meet the Team